dotnet/docs/docs/fsharp/introduction-to-functional-programming/index.md

 # Introduction to Functional Programming in F# #

 Functional programming is a style of programming that emphasizes the use of functions and immutable data.
-Typed functional programming is when this is combined with static types, such as with F#.
+Typed functional programming is when functional programming is combined with static types, such as with F#.
 In general, the following concepts are emphasized in functional programming:

 * Functions over objects
 * Expressions over statements